You can use Oracle Label Security auditing if you have not configured your database to use unified auditing.

 Before setting any audit options, you must devise an auditing strategy that monitors events of interest, without recording extraneous events.

 You should periodically review this strategy, because applications, user base, configurations, and other external factors can change.

 The Oracle Label Security options, and those provided by the Oracle Database audit facility, might not directly address all of your specific or application-dependent auditing requirements.
 However, through use of database triggers, you can audit specific events and record specific information that you cannot audit and record using the more generic audit facility.

-Oracle Database Concepts for more information about using triggers for auditing
+For more information about using triggers for auditing, see Oracle Database Concepts